jamesheald/COIN/README.md

 ```
 obj.store = {'k','cFilt'};
 ```
 This property must be set before running the model.
 The stored variables can be analysed after the model has been run.
-For example, to compute the Kalman gain of the context with the highest responsibility for each particle on each trial:
+For example, to compute the Kalman gain of the context with the highest responsibility:
 ```
 for trial = 1:numel(obj.x) % loop over trials
     for particle = 1:obj.P % loop over particles